mmbman/Katagiri/1984-04-06-Awakening-of-Faith-Talk-3.md

 *Nirvana* is final liberation, completely final liberation.
 So, [...] according to the universe, nirvana is kind of a black hole, you know? *[He chuckles.]* Enlightenment, delusions, sufferings, and pleasures: all stuff are completely sucked in and disappear.
 Nevertheless, you are really [working] there.

 But if you experience nirvana, if you think [of] something like that, people are scared.
 If I say “nirvana is a black hole,” you are scared, *[he chuckles,]* you are afraid of that.
 But in terms of spiritual life, I don't think you disappear.
-You appear, *conspicuously*, more than before – very clearly.
+You appear *conspicuously*, more than before – very clearly.
 Your consciousness works very clearly, and you can act very clearly, stably.
 But no [perceptions], no ideas.
 Your everyday life really works.

 So that's why [it says], “because these two aspects are mutually inclusive.”